 - Excessive querying: if a command fails, don’t repeat it unaltered as it will fail again.
 Instead, investigate the error and fix it before trying again.
 A special case of this behavior is dropcatching domains; this is covered below under “Domain management”.
 We have API limits in place that are reviewed and adapted as necessary.
 Exceeding those limits may lead to blocking your API access.

 - Bulk operations: while the API is intended for bulk operations, we prefer if you let us know when you expect to do 10.000 or more orders or updates on products in a day.
 Not only to protect our own systems, but also to advise you if any of our suppliers have limits in place.

 Specifically related to domain management, we expect the following from you:

 - Contact data: always provide correct, complete and up-to-date information about the domain contacts.
 We strongly discourage substituting your customer’s data with your own data; in many cases this is not allowed by registry policies and could result in the domain being revoked.

 - Availability checks: before registering a domain name, perform an availability check.

 - Transfers: before transferring a domain name (incoming or outgoing), ensure that the end user is aware.
 That prevents unforeseen complicacies such as rejected transfers.

 - Drop catching: do not use the Openprovider systems to drop catch domains.
 For a single domain, it’s okay to do an availability check every few seconds to determine when it has been released for registration but if you want to catch multiple domains or expect competition for registration, the Openprovider system is not your best option.
 Instead, refer to one of the many professional drop catching providers: the chances of getting your domain will be much higher as they are specialised in this business.

 - Registry policies: know the rules of each extension’s registry.
-You can find those rules in our Knowledge Base.
+You can find those rules in our contract section.